cyphercodes/knowledgee-itunes/README.md

 You should get a webpack mini-server running that you can navigate to in your browser.

 The URL will be displayed in your command prompt window.

+## How to use the application

+Simply type in the artist name in the search box you find and just as soon as you finish typing, the results from the iTunes API should show up below.

+Click on the artist you require, and a list of the artist's albums will show up with some basic information.

+To add an album to your favourites, simply click on the heart next to that album.

+To view you favourites, click on the `My Favourites` button under the search box.

+To remove an album from your favourites, click on the red heart next to it.
+The album will still appear in your favourites but with a white heart until the next favourites refresh.
+This gives you the benefit of keeping the album in sight to quickly re-favourite it in case you removed it by mistake.

+To filter your favourites by a specific artist, select an artist from the `Filter by Artist` drop-down at the top right of you favourites list.

+In addition, a blue `Search` button is available to quickly navigate back to your most recent search results.